Happiest-d/lab_10_sit/README.md

 This is my version of the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
-Stripe has been added as a payment gateway.
+Stripe has been added for payments.

 ## Installation